ORCID: 0000-0001-9063-6851 Next Research Leave: 2018-19

 Visiting Associate Professor in Medieval History, Department of History, Harvard University, Mass, USA, 2015 - 2016

-Site Director for University of Nottingham, Midlands-3-Cities AHRC Doctoral Training Programme, 2013-14
+Site Director for University of Nottingham, Midlands-3-Cities AHRC Doctoral Training Partnership, 2013-14

 Director of Research, School of Humanities, 2013-14

-Associate Professor and Reader in Medieval Archaeology, 2009 - present
+Associate Professor and Reader in Medieval Archaeology, 2009 - July 2017

 Archaeology Editor, Early Medieval Europe, 2009- 2011